Detecting and tracking drift in quantum information processors: Methods

-In both GST experiments the ion was located above the center of the left microwave antenna (see Fig.~\ref{fig:ion-trap}).
-In the first set of GST experiments the Rabi frequency was $\SI{119}{\kilo\hertz}$.
-This results in the $\Gi$ and $\G_{\mathsf{x}/\mathsf{y}}$ gates taking approximately $\SI{17}{\micro\second}$ and $\SI{19}{\micro\second}$, respectively.
-Changing the phase in the analog output signal takes a finite time of about $\SI{5}{\nano\second}$.
-As the pulse sequences are performed gapless, this causes errors, and these errors are larger for shorter $\pi$-pulse times.
+Changing the phase in the analog output signal takes $\sim \SI{5}{\nano\second}$ and this causes errors, because the pulse sequences are performed gapless.
+These errors are larger for shorter $\pi$-pulse times.
 To reduce this error, in this second GST experiment the Rabi frequency was decreased to $\SI{74}{\kilo\hertz}$.
-We also incorporated two forms of active drift control.
-Fluctuations in the power output of the microwave amplifier are a known problem -- and a possible cause for the drift observed in $\Gi$ in the first GST experiment -- so we periodically calibrate the $\pi$-pulse time to compensate for these changes.
-After every $4^{\rm th}$ circuit, a calibration circuit consisting of a $10.5\pi$ pulse was performed.
-If the outcome is 0 (resp., 1) then $\SI{1.25}{\nano\second}$ is added to (resp., subtracted from) the $\pi$-time.
-The $\pi$-time is rounded to an integer multiple of $\SI{20}{\nano\second}$, so that only consistently bright or dark measurements result in changes of the pulse time.
-To calibrate the frequency, after every $16^{\rm th}$ circuit a calibration circuit consisting of a $\Gx$ gate, a $\SI{10}{\milli\second}$ wait and a $\Gy$ gate was performed.
-If the outcome is 0 (resp., 1) $\SI{10}{\milli\hertz}$ is added to (resp., subtracted from) the applied microwave frequency.
+To compensate for the drift that we observed in both the Ramsey experiment and the first GST experiment, in the second GST experiment we incorporated three forms of active drift control.
+The detection laser position was recalibrated every 45 minutes, and both the $\pi$-time ($\tau_{\pi}$) and the microwave drive frequency ($f$) were updated based on the results of interleaved calibration circuits.
+After every $4^{\rm th}$ circuit, a circuit consisting of a $10.5\pi$ pulse was performed.
+If the outcome was 0 (resp., 1) then $\SI{1.25}{\nano\second}$ was added to $\tau_{\pi}$ (resp., subtracted from $\tau_{\pi}$).
+The applied $\pi$-time is $\tau_{\pi}$ rounded to an integer multiple of $\SI{20}{\nano\second}$, so only consistently bright or dark measurements result in changes of the pulse time.
+After every $16^{\rm th}$ circuit a $\SI{10}{\milli\second}$ wait Ramsey circuit was performed.
+If the outcome was 0 (resp., 1) $\SI{10}{\milli\hertz}$ is added to $f$ (resp., subtracted from $f$).

+Fig.~\ref{fig:ancillary} shows the detection beam position, $\tau_{\pi}$, $f$, and ambient laboratory temperature over the course of the second GST experiment.
+The calibrated $f$ is correlated with the ambient temperature.
+This is consistent with the observed correlation between the ambient temperature and the estimated detuning in the Ramsey experiment (see Fig.~\ref{fig:flowchart}E).
+The temperature is also strongly correlated with the calibrated detection beam location points, suggesting that thermal expansion is a plausible underlying cause of the frequency shift.

+{\bf Data analysis details.} To generate a power spectrum from a clickstream we use the Type-II discrete cosine transform with an orthogonal normalization.
+This is the matrix $F$ with elements